netwerk-digitaal-erfgoed/lod-aggregator/README.md

 ### Documented test runs

 In order to demonstrate the use of these tools with real world LOD data a number of test cases have been documented.
-See the [test directory](./tests) for more information.
+See the [tests directory](./tests) for more information.

 ## Running the crawler